 Mean score of companies in the Retail Trade Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Beautycounter, headquartered in the United States, has set ambitious climate commitments despite not having specific carbon emissions data available.
-The company has established targets to significantly reduce its greenhouse gas (GHG) emissions across various scopes.
+Beautycounter, headquartered in the United States, has set ambitious climate commitments to address its greenhouse gas emissions.
+Although specific emissions data for the most recent year is not available, the company has established significant reduction targets.
 Beautycounter aims to reduce its Scope 1 and Scope 2 emissions by 42% by 2030, using 2021 as the base year.
-Furthermore, the company is committed to measuring and reducing its Scope 3 emissions, which encompass indirect emissions from its value chain.
-In the long term, Beautycounter has pledged to achieve a 90% reduction in total emissions (Scope 1, 2, and 3) by 2050, again referencing 2021 as the baseline year.
-These targets align with the Science Based Targets initiative (SBTi) and are designed to support the global goal of limiting temperature rise to 1.5°C. Beautycounter's commitment to net-zero emissions by 2050 underscores its dedication to sustainability and climate action within the consumer durables and personal products sector.
+Additionally, the company is committed to measuring and reducing its Scope 3 emissions.
+Looking towards the long term, Beautycounter has pledged to achieve a 90% reduction in total emissions across all scopes (Scope 1, 2, and 3) by 2050, again referencing 2021 as the baseline year.
+These targets have been approved through a streamlined validation route for small and medium-sized enterprises (SMEs) and align with the necessary reductions to limit global warming to 1.5°C. Overall, Beautycounter's climate commitments reflect a proactive approach to sustainability within the consumer durables and personal products sector, demonstrating a clear pathway towards significant emissions reductions in the coming decades.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.